-The twofold focus of City Impact, to see revival in the tenderloin as well as equip and train believers to do ministry, is strongly reflected in our school of ministry.
-We want to release young adults into our ongoing ministry, taking on leadership, developing relationships, serving in tangible ways, and providing some more formal training in ministry.
+The School of Ministry reflects City Impact's twofold focus to see revival in the Tenderloin as well as to equip and train believers to do ministry.
+The School of Ministry aims to release young adults into taking on leadership in God's ongoing ministry, develop lasting Christ-centered relationships, serve in tangible ways, and provide formal ministerial training.

 We believe that the most effective Christian training is centered around four components:

 1. SERVING IN TANGIBLE WAYS TO DEVELOP HUMILITY AND BLESS OTHERS.

 During the student's time at City Impact, students will serve in one of our ministry sites and partake in various activities including but not limited to tutoring kids from the Tenderloin in our K-8 private Christian school, serving the homeless and leading Bible Study in our rescue mission, finding clothes and other needed items for residents in our thrift store, helping cook food for the children and homeless in our kitchen, or helping with various administrative needs behind the scenes.

 2. GO OUT TO MAKE DISCIPLES AND SHARE THE GOSPEL.

 While serving in San Francisco's inner-city, students will evangelize and develop friendships with homeless and broken residents and share with them the gift of knowing Jesus' love.